 As someone who is extremely proud of his involvement and commitment to the local community, Woolard has been engaged in involving USF with the Tampa Bay community to host numerous NCAA and Conference Championships.
 USF served as the host for the second and third rounds of the 2011 NCAA Men's Basketball Tournament, the 2009 NCAA Volleyball Championships, first and second rounds of the 2008 NCAA Men's Basketball Tournament and then the 2008 NCAA Women's Final Four, which were all held at the St. Pete Times Forum in downtown Tampa.
 This marked the first time in the 28-year history of the Women's Final Four that the host school, or city, also hosted the men's first and second rounds.

-In the past year, USF hosted the BIG EAST Baseball, Men's and Women's Golf, Men's and Women's Tennis and Track and Field Championships.
+USF has also hosted the BIG EAST Baseball, Men's and Women's Golf, Men's and Women's Tennis and Track and Field Championships.
 The Bulls are scheduled to host the 2013 BIG EAST Men's and Women's Golf, Softball and Women's Tennis Championships.

 Prior to his tenure at USF, Woolard was the athletic director at Saint Louis for 10 years.